basgren/railways/README.md

 6. Use "Run > Run 'Railways'" menu to test plugin inside RubyMine.

 7. Use "Run > Run 'All tests'" menu to run all tests for Railways.

+## Building the Plugin

+1. Copy and rename file build.properties.example to build.properties.

+2. Edit this file and set its properties to point to your JDK, IntelliJ IDEA and RubyMine directories (see comments in build.properties).

+3. Open Ant tool window in IntelliJ IDEA and run 'all' task.
+Plugin jars will be placed into release/railways-[version]/ directory.
+There are two versions of plugin are built: railways.jar - for RubyMine and railways-idea.jar - for IntelliJ IDEA.